Name changes due to the Islamic State

-The Islamic State of Iraq and the Levant, often abbreviated as "ISIL" and pronounced as such — is a militant Islamist terrorist group.
-It is also known as the Islamic State of Iraq and Syria or the Islamic State of Iraq and ash-Sham, abbreviated as "ISIS" (Note: Pronounced as well as Isis after an Ancient Egyptian goddess.) or sometimes simplified as Islamic State (IS) only — which has caused name changes to distinguish other entities from the group.
+The Islamic State of Iraq and the Levant, often abbreviated as "ISIL", is a militant Islamist terrorist group.
+It is also known as the Islamic State of Iraq and Syria or the Islamic State of Iraq and ash-Sham, abbreviated as "ISIS" (Note: Pronounced as well as after an Ancient Egyptian goddess Isis.) or sometimes simplified as Islamic State (IS) only — which has caused name changes to distinguish other entities from the group.